Se Habla EspaƱol

 About Record Expungement for Individuals Under 21

-How Does the Expungement Process Work in Massachusetts?
+How Does the Expungement Process Work in New Hampshire?

 In order to get a criminal record expunged, the petitioner must obtain a copy of their CORI report from the Department of Criminal Justice Information, go through a reviewing period, and file their form with the Office of the Commissioner of Probation.
-Specifically, they must fill out the Petition to Expunge Form.
 They are free to provide additional information to support their case, which an attorney like the ones on the team at Bernazzani Law can help with.
 If they meet all of the criteria listed on the petition, the office will notify the District Attorney’s Office in the county of the offense.
 Another option would be to go straight to court and win a ruling to have the record expunged, in which case a lawyer would be helpful as well.

 • Reasonability